kyumamoon/benfordlaw_excel_go/README.md

-# Random program that uses the go excelize library and fyne as the GUI
+# Random program that performs benfords law analysis using the go excelize library and fyne as the GUI

 # What is it?
 How it works?
 This program is just a benford's law calculator that uses Excel as its number dumpster.